-The Company accrues for legal costs related to litigation in its statement of operations at the time when the related legal services are actually provided to ASML.
+The Company accrues for legal costs related to litigation in its profit and loss account at the time when the related legal services are actually provided to ASML.

 Patent litigation with Nikon

 From 2001 through late 2004, ASML was a party to a series of civil litigations and administrative proceedings in which Nikon alleged ASML's infringement of Nikon patents relating to photolithography.
 ASML in turn filed claims against Nikon.